 Wind Energy: British Columbia’s Low-Cost Clean and Renewable Choice

-British Columbia’s first wind farm started commercial operations in November 2009.
-Today, the province has almost 500 MW of installed wind energy capacity, ranking fourth in Canada and supplying 2 per cent of the province’s domestic electricity demand.
+British Columbia’s first wind farm began commercial operations in November 2009.
+At the end of 2019, the province had 713 MW of installed wind energy capacity.

 CanWEA offers additional technical information and full reports to its members.
 Visit the members only website and browse through CanWEA’s extensive Resource Library today.
 Not a member?
 To learn more visit CanWEA’s membership page or email firstname.lastname@example.org.